RasmusFonseca/d3RangeSlider/README.md

 This creates a slider that spans the range from 0 - 100 (both inclusive) and adds it to the container-div.
-If you want diffent placements of the handles or background colors, the [supplied CSS](https://github.com/RasmusFonseca/d3RangeSlider/blob/master/d3Rangeslider.css) can easily be adapted.
+If you want diffent placements of the handles or background colors, the [supplied CSS](https://github.com/RasmusFonseca/d3RangeSlider/blob/master/d3RangeSlider.css) can easily be adapted.
 A couple of functions are defined on the `slider` object:

 `slider.range()` returns the currently selected range as an `{begin: number, end: number}`-object.

 `slider.range(s,b)` sets the range to span the interval from `s` to `b` (both included).
 If `s>b` the two numbers are swapped.
-If `s` or `b` are outside the range limits specified in the call to `createJQDRangeslider` a warning is printed in the console, and the values are clamped to the valid range limits.
+If `s` or `b` are outside the range limits specified in the call to `createD3Rangeslider` a warning is printed in the console, and the values are clamped to the valid range limits.

 `slider.range(s)` moves the range without changing its width and so it starts at `s`.
 If the move causes the range to